UKCloud/documentation/articles/azure/azs-how-configure-mars-backups-restore-powershell.md

     ![Microsoft Azure Recovery Services Agent recover confirm recovery volume unmount](images/azs-msft-azure-backup-recover-confirm-recovery-volume-unmount.png)

 10. The recovery volume will now detach from the VM.
-You have successfully restored files and folders using the MARS agent.
+You have successfully restored files and folders using the MARS agent GUI.

 ## Feedback